River Irvine

 It shares an extensive estuary with the River Garnock.
 This is the only significant estuary in Ayrshire, providing excellent bird habitat.

-Principal land uses in the catchment area are agriculture, forestry, and urban development, the largest settlements being Irvine, Kilmarnock, Irvine, Stewarton, Galston, Newmilns and Darvel.
-The river has been highly modified, particularly where it flows through urban areas, with many weirs, culverts and retaining walls.
-There is a large flood prevention scheme in development between Hurlford and Galston.
+Principal land uses in the catchment area are agriculture, forestry, and urban development, the largest settlements being Irvine, Kilmarnock, Stewarton, Galston, Newmilns and Darvel.
+The river has been highly modified, particularly where it flows through urban areas, with many weirs, culverts, retaining walls and extensive levies in the lower catchment.
+There is a large flood prevention scheme between Hurlford and Galston designed to prevent flooding in Kilmarnock.

 River Irvine Catchment Map highlighting main tributaries.